 Stacking shipments isn’t always simple, but you can ease into the process.
 When you make a bid using CitizenShipper, you get suggestions on other shipments in the same area.
 Try bidding on those in the same time frame and see how it works.
 You can even bid lower than usual since you’re already going the same way.
 Over time, stacking those bids will become something you do on autopilot.
 If all goes well, consider investing in a bigger vehicle to increase your capacity for simultaneous shipping.

 Keep in mind, though, that an independent transporter needs to maintain a reputation.
 Don’t stack too many shipments if you’re not sure you’ll be able to get to them all!
 Overextending yourself and then having to cancel on a client usually isn’t worth the extra $300 or so.
-So plan each route carefully, stacking shipments when and where you can.
+Plan each route carefully, stacking shipments where and when you can.

 Starting your own pet transportation business

 All this provides is the groundwork for a successful startup business in a crowded field.
 The initial investments aren’t necessarily that high, but there’s still a lot of work to be done.
-Starting small, building a reputation, then gradually increasing the scope of your operation is usually the way to go.
+Starting small, building a reputation, and gradually increasing the scope of your operation is usually the right approach.

 Interested in being a transporter?
 Get FREE access to our courses here 👇